gogobook/my-asp-dot-net/ch5.md

-Generics
+# Generics
 WHAT’S IN THIS CHAPTER?
-An overview of generics
+- An overview of generics
-Creating generic classes
+- Creating generic classes
-Features of generic classes
+- Features of generic classes
-Generic interfaces
+- Generic interfaces
-Generic structs
+- Generic structs
-Generic methods
+- Generic methods
-WROX.COM DOWNLOADS FOR THIS
+WROX.COM DOWNLOADS FOR THIS CHAPTER
-CHAPTER
 The Wrox.com code downloads for this chapter are found at wrox.com on the Download Code tab.
-The source code is also available at https://github.com/ProfessionalCSharp/ProfessionalCSharp7 the directory Generics .
+The source code is also available at https://github.com/ProfessionalCSharp/ProfessionalCSharp7 in the directory Generics .
 The code for this chapter is divided into the following major
 examples:
-Linked List Objects
+- Linked List Objects
-Linked List Sample
+- Linked List Sample
-Document Manager
+- Document Manager

-in
-Variance
+- Variance
-Generic Methods
+- Generic Methods
-Specialization
+- Specialization

-GENERICS OVERVIEW
+## GENERICS OVERVIEW
 Generics are an important concept of not only C# but also .NET.
 Generics are more than a part of the C# programming language; they are deeply integrated with the IL (Intermediate Language) code in the